Home / Know Your Rights / North Dakota

 North Dakota small claims court (NDCC Ch.
 27-08.1) [VERIFY limit]

 If you live in a condominium, North Dakota's Condominium Act (NDCC Ch.
-47-04.1) provides statutory protections that do not apply to planned community HOAs.
+47-04.1) provides statutory protections including provisions for political signs and EV-charging installations.
 Verify which statute covers your community by checking your declaration.

 What Your North Dakota HOA Cannot Restrict